-Testing if the current session is running with elevated permissions can be done with the NET Session command.
+Testing if the current session is elevated can be done with the FSUTIL command (via StackOverflow).

 “It is impossible to genuinely elevate yourself by pushing another person lower” - Guy Finley

 .ShellExecute - Run a script/application in the Windows Shell (elevated)